BFF’s Recent language change

 Making Payments

 Payments are calculated by multiplying your percentage income by your monthly income.
-For example, let’s say a student has an ISA with an income share of 2.7 percent, and this student gets a job earning $48,000 per year.
+For example, let’s say a student has an SEF Agreement with an income share of 2.7 percent, and this student gets a job earning $48,000 per year.
 A student’s payments would be calculated using these steps:

 + How is my income determined for the purposes of my payment obligation?